moneyadviceservice/fin_cap/README.md

   ```sh
   $ rails s
   ```
+  Ensure that the FinCap application and the CMS application run on different servers.
+By running `rails s` the FinCap application will be available on the default port of `3000`.
+You can set the port for your local CMS in your `.env` file.

   2. Start the application on a port which is different to the port you started the CMS on, e.g.